andrewdkennedy1/Snapchat-Memories-Downloader/README.md

 ## 🔐 How Your Data Stays Private

-- **Web Version**: All processing happens in your browser.
-No data is sent to any server.
 - **Python Script**: Everything runs locally on your computer.
 No network requests except to Snapchat's download URLs.
 - Your memories are downloaded directly from Snapchat's servers using the URLs